nilsmango/project7III/content/tap/manual/_index.md

 - Simply tap a button to switch the value.

 {{ image_sets(path="content/tap/manual/encoder.jpg", format="auto", op="fit_width", quality=75, alt="Tap Encoder", caption='An Encoder with active automation' imgset_class="imgset-quarter") }}

+##### Parameter Automation from the Encoders
+The small automation dot on an encoder tells you what Live reports for that parameter:
+- A track-coloured dot means the parameter has active automation.
+- A grey dot means automation exists, but it is currently overridden because the parameter was moved away from the automated value.

+Automation actions appear in the Banks Bar menu and in the track context menu when they are useful:
+- **Global Automation** re-enables automation for the whole Live Set.
+This is the same kind of action as pressing Live's "Re-enable Automation" button.
+- **Local Automation** arms Tap for one touch.
+After choosing it, touch the encoder whose automation you want to re-enable.
+This is useful when one grey-dot parameter should return to automation without restoring the whole song.
+- **Remove Automation** also arms Tap for one touch.
+After choosing it, touch the encoder whose automation should be removed.
+Tap clears that parameter's automation envelope from the playing clip on the selected track and leaves the parameter at its current value.

 #### 3.3.4 MIDI Grid
 The MIDI grid is for playing notes (huge surprise!).